-Use the Project Explorer window to create and edit LabVIEW projects.
-Select File»New Project to display the Project Explorer window.
-You also can select Project»New Project or select Empty Project in the New dialog box to display the Project Explorer window.
+Use the Project Explorer window to edit projects.
+To display the Project Explorer window, create a new project.
+You also can select File»Open Project to open an existing project.

 The Project Explorer window, shown as follows, includes two pages, the Items page and the Files page.

 The Items page displays the project items as they exist in the project tree.
 The Files page displays the project items that have a corresponding file on disk.
 You can organize filenames and folders on this page.
 Project operations on the Files page both reflect and update the contents on disk.
 You can switch from one page to the other by right-clicking a folder or item under a target and selecting Show in Items View or Show in Files View from the shortcut menu.